Early Modern Philosophy

 The key to success in this course is to keep up with the assigned readings and to attend and participate regularly in class activities.

-There are two basic components of this course, lectures and class discussion.
+There are two basic components of this course, lectures and guided reading.
 Both components are mandatory, and both are moreover crucial for your success in this course.

 The job of my lectures is to introduce you to the theories, concepts, and problems that make up the content of the course.
 These lectures will be accompanied by slide-show presentations, which I will share with you to use outside of lecture as a guide to reading the assigned texts.
-Hence, you will not be expected to come to the lecture having read the material assigned for that day, but you will be expected to have read the material prior to class discussion.
+Hence, you will not be expected to come to the lecture having read the material assigned for that day, but rather to use what you learn in lecture to help you read the text on your own.

 Final grades will be determined according to the following rubric: